shuheng-mo/simultas/README.md

 [![Test](https://github.com/acse-sm321/Mogo/workflows/Test/badge.svg)](https://github.com/acse-sm321/Mogo/actions)

 All about parallel computing patterns in Python.
 Providing parallelisation solutions for computing, engineering problems and more.
+This repository also contains the source code for publications [publication1]() and [publication2]().

 <p align="right">(<a href="#top">BACK TO TOP</a>)</p>